mfridman/cli/README.md

 - Automatic generation of help text and usage information
 - Suggestions for misspelled or incomplete commands

-And that's it!
-It's the **bare minimum to build a CLI application** while leveraging the standard library's `flag` package.

 ### But why?

-This framework embraces minimalism while maintaining functionality.
-It provides essential building blocks for CLI applications without the bloat, allowing you to:
+This framework is intentionally minimal.
+It aims to be a building block for CLI applications that want to leverage the standard library's `flag` package while providing a bit more structure and flexibility.

 - Build maintainable command-line tools quickly
 - Focus on application logic rather than framework complexity